K - Type of keysV - Type of values@InterfaceStability.Unstable

 WindowStoreIterator<Long> countForWordsForWindows = localWindowStore.fetch(key, timeFrom, timeTo); // key must be local (application state is shared over all running Kafka Streams instances)

-For non-local keys, a custom RPC mechanism must be implemented using KafkaStreams.allMetadata()
+For non-local keys, a custom RPC mechanism must be implemented using KafkaStreams.allMetadata() to

-query the value of the key on a parallel running instance of your Kafka Streams application.windows
+query the value of the key on a parallel running instance of your Kafka Streams application.windows - the specification of the aggregation WindowsstoreSupplier - user defined state store supplierKTable that contains "update" records with unmodified keys and Long values

 that represent the latest (rolling) count (i.e., number of records) for each key within a windowKTable<Windowed<K>,Long> count(SessionWindows sessionWindows, String storeName)

-key or value are ignored.
+Records with null key or value are ignored.

-The result is written into a local SessionStore
+The result is written into a local SessionStore (which is basically an ever-updating

-materialized view) that can be queried using the provided storeName
+materialized view) that can be queried using the provided storeName.

 SessionWindows are retained until their retention time expires (c.f.
-SessionWindows.until(long)
+SessionWindows.until(long)).

-Furthermore, updates to the store are sent downstream into a windowed KTable
+Furthermore, updates to the store are sent downstream into a windowed KTable changelog stream, where

-key is a combined key of the original record key and a window ID.
+"windowed" implies that the KTable key is a combined key of the original record key and a window ID.

 Not all updates might get sent downstream, as an internal cache is used to deduplicate consecutive updates to